 Austere staging means attention is on the melding of music and movement in Song of the Earth, an abstract work set to Austrian composer Gustav Mahler’s symphonic song cycle Das Lied von der Erde.
 Tenor Simon Gfeller and mezzo soprano Flora McIntosh take it in turns standing in a downstage corner to give superb solo performances of alternate songs.
 There are six songs in total, created when a melancholy Mahler coupled the words from a series of ancient Chinese poems with a haunting orchestral score.
 Sung in their German translation to poignant passages of music – played live by English National Ballet Philharmonic under conductor Gavin Sutherland – these songs chart the fragility of life and its constant renewal.

-Although there is no predetermined plot, three central characters are prominent: The Woman (in white), The Man (in grey) and The Messenger of Death (in black).
+Although there is no predetermined plot in Song of the Earth, three characters are prominent: The Woman (in white), The Man (in grey) and The Messenger of Death (in black).
 Their interactions remind us that death is a constant companion to life so we should make the most of living while we can.

 The movement seems to be married to the music; the dancers seem inseparable from the evocative soundscape.
 The first song showcases youthful exuberance and charm and, when the song changes, so does the mood.
 Initially, the individuals before us look to be savouring sweet moments of happiness and serenity.
 Later, they give the impression that they might be surrendering themselves to fate.
 They enter a state of inertia, their bodies apparently unavoidably propelled by forces external to them.
 Later still, they appear to be facing up to the ubiquitous undercurrents of sorrow.
 At all times, music and movement are inextricably linked.